About the Enhanced Performance Evaluation

 A New Approach to Staff Professional Development!

-The enhanced performance evaluation seeks to address recommendations developed by a special University committee formed earlier in 2013.
+The enhanced performance evaluation seeks to address recommendations developed by a special University committee formed in early 2013.
 The committee's final report included these overarching goals:

 - Improve (not replace) current PE

 - Increase focus on coaching, goals and development

 - Encourage employee involvement and professional development throughout the year